rainis-gianluca/5D_Deadfish_With_Multiverse_Time_Travel/README.md

 5D Deadfish with Multiverse Time Travel
 ========================================
 # Overview
+The 5D Deadfish with Multiverse Time Travel is a esoteric programming language created by Gianluca Rainis in the 2024.
+It is an interpreted programming language based by the 5D Brainfuck with Multiverse Time Travel, the 5D 5D Brainfuck with Multiverse Time Travel with Multiverse Time Travel, the Deadfish and the 10D Deadfish 7 with Time Travel and a Multiverse.
+The official file extension is .5dd, but the interpreters supports the most file extensions.
+All the codes is free to use, modify and distribute.

 # Deadfish Language Features
 The 5D Deadfish with Multiverse Time Travel programming language have 18 simple commands.

 |cmd| description                                                                               |